 - Storage: Cooled bread can be wrapped and stored on the countertop for up to 4 days.
 Be sure it is tightly wrapped and completely cool to avoid mold.
 If refrigerating, store tightly wrapped in an airtight container for up to 1 week.
 Note that the bread may dry out more in the refrigerator and you may want to microwave it before eating to take the chill off.

-- Freezer: Store cooled, unsliced loaf wrapped in a freezer safe container for up to 3 months.
-Alternatively, cooled slices may be placed between pieces of parchment paper and wrapped tightly then stored in a freezer safe container for up to 3 months.
+- Freezer: Store cooled, unsliced loaf wrapped in a freezer-safe container for up to 3 months.
+Alternatively, cooled slices may be placed between pieces of parchment paper and wrapped tightly then stored in a freezer-safe container for up to 3 months.

 - Make Ahead: Bread may be made ahead and frozen.
 I recommend not slicing the loaf if possible for freezing.